boring-dragon/laravel-deploy/README.md

 - [ ] Runs the composer install && npm install && npm run dev
 - [ ] Update the .env with the database credentials
-- [ ] Creates nginx config named with the application name and point the directory to the application directory and domain as {application}.test
+- [ ] Creates apache2 config named with the application name and point the directory to the application directory and domain as {application}.test
 - [ ] Update windows hosts file with the application.test